sibyllerdx/OS_Simulation/README.md

 - `food.py`: Food truck logic and service behaviour.

+- `staff.py`: Implements the different kind of staff in the park and their behaviour.

 - `merch.py`: Merchandise stand operations.

+- `metrics.py`: Tracks and store the metrics of the simulation.

 - `bathroom.py`: Bathroom handling and queuing logic.

 - `arrival_generator.py`: Generates and starts visitors over time using Poisson arrival patterns.

 - `park_ui.py`: Implements the real-time graphical interface for monitoring the simulation.

+- `park_metrics.sqlite`: Store the data of the simulation.

+- `view_metrics.py`: Read the data in the SQLite database.

 ## Ideas for Future Improvements